ArnoldHueteG/jupyter-docker/Readme.md

 ![](images/adding_library_3_verify.png)

-### 10.2 Adding command pip or conda to Dockerfile
+### 10.2 Add pip or conda command to Dockerfile and rebuild image.

 Just open the Dockerfile and add the pip command as in the image below.
 You can use jupyter text editor.